 Great job, guys and gals!

-We love the color palette and shading in Brooke’s design, and we think it will look fantastic painted on Carnotaurus when Dinosaurs Come to Life returns on April 22, 2017!
-Congratulations, Brooke!
+We love the colors Anthony used in his design, and we think it will look fantastic painted on Euoplocephalus when Dinosaurs Come to Life returns on April 21, 2018!
+Congratulations, Anthony!

 Another HUGE thank you to everyone who participated in this year’s contest.
-With the most entries—and most creative entries—we’ve ever received, we could not be more pleased with the turnout.
+This year we collected the most entries we’ve ever received—for the second year in a row!
+We could not be more pleased with the turnout.
 We hope you all enter again next year!